An Evoking from the Stars - XTales (Aliens, Love, 10-20 mins., Creepypasta)

 "Love.
 Love is a strange thing."

 No one said anything for a minute.
 What could we say after this?
-I couldn't think of anything else, so I just finished my story, "I set out on a mission to send one of our kind here on this planet, to observe and understand them and after that, I came here following your voice, looking for you."
+I couldn't think of anything else, so I just finished my story, "I set out on a mission to send one of our kind here on this planet to observe and understand them.
+Then, I came here following your voice, looking for you."

 "I still can't believe it," she said.
 "It all sounds like a fairy tale.
 No—" She shook her head in disbelief.
 "It can't be true; you are lying."